If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 England have been handed a major lift ahead of the Ashes opener, with Mark Wood cleared of the hamstring issue that had threatened his involvement.
 His return is a significant boost for Ben Stokes' side, particularly given the Durham speedster's ability to consistently crank it up past 90mph, something England hope to weaponise against Australia.

 There is every chance the tourists unleash an all-out pace assault in Perth, potentially lining up with Wood, Ben Stokes, Brydon Carse, Jofra Archer and Gus Atkinson as their frontline seamers.
 If England decide to be cautious with Wood, then Josh Tongue is waiting in the wings as a ready-made replacement.
-Shoaib Bashir remains the squad's specialist spinner, although Will Jacks may get the nod thanks to his superior batting.
+Shoaib Bashir remains the squad's specialist spinner, beating competition froma Will Jacks despite the latter's superior batting.
 Should England go with a full-speed battery, Joe Root would shoulder the part-time spin duties.

 Then there's Root, who has ticked off every batting milestone imaginable except one: a Test hundred in Australia.
 He'll walk out at number four in Perth, and England would dearly love to see him extend his purple patch on the biggest stage.